eliteArea/style-aggregate/README.md

  - stylepath = array call all your style which want to compress or load.

-Into your views file in header you need to seample call global variable ganalitics.
+Into your views file in header you need to seample call global variable STYLE.

 if( defined('STYLE') ) {
   print( STYLE );